How many bank holidays in England and Wales in 2024 | Moorepay

 In a usual calendar year, there are eight days counted as a bank holiday in England and Wales, which many members of the public receive as days off work.
 England and Wales share the same bank holidays, which are slightly different to what Scotland and Northern Ireland receive.

-We’ve seen some changes in this recently of course.
+We’ve seen some changes to this in recent years of course.
 The Queen’s jubilee and the day of her funeral meant that there were ten days of bank holidays in 2022.
-And the coronation of King Charles III on Saturday 6 May, celebrated on Monday 8 May as a bank holiday, will mean the public received nine bank holidays in 2023.
-However in 2024, it is set to resume to the usual eight days.
+And the coronation of King Charles III on Saturday 6 May was celebrated on Monday 8 May as a bank holiday, which meant the public received nine bank holidays in 2023.
+However in 2024 the usual eight days were reinstated, which we can presume will continue.

 Bank holidays for England and Wales in 2024